Lmnoppy/Scrippy/README.md

+# NO LONGER IN DEVELOPMENT
+This was a small project i made to help my self learn JS.
+Since leaving education and starting full time employment, i am not able to maintain this project.
+I will be removing the plugins from the Mozilla and Chrome stores, however, the code will remain on GitHub. it needs to be updated in places and extended in others.
+Please feel free to fork, clone, create Pull requests or do what ever with the code.

 ## Scrippy
 Scrippy is a Chrome and Firefox browser add-on that stores SQL statements to aid in the testing of websites for code injection vulnerabilities.
 Think cheat sheets but all you do is right click for them.